Officers arrest 3 after search related to Hialeah shooting

-HIALEAH, Fla. - A shooting in the area of Amelia Earhart Elementary School prompted a search and three arrest in Hialeah early Saturday morning.
+HIALEAH, Fla. - A shooting in the area of Amelia Earhart Elementary School prompted a search and three arrest in Hialeah early Saturday.

-Hialeah Police Department officers shut down East 49th Street and East Fourth Avenue during the search that involved a helicopter and police dogs.
+Hialeah police officers shut down East 49th Street and East Fourth Avenue during the search that involved a helicopter and police dogs.

 More Hialeah Headlines